 - Property companies

-A combination of trading and non-trading activities may not preclude eligibility.
+A combination of qualifying trades and non-qualifying trading activities may not preclude eligibility.
 It is a matter of fact and degree which we can deal with for you based on past experience.

 EMI options and partnerships